manuhe-T/manuhe-T/README.md

 - 👀 I’m interested in MERN Stack
 - 🌱 I’m currently learning React.js and soon start MERN Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-You can email me at " dev.by.manda@gmail.com ".
+You can contact me at " dev.by.manda@gmail.com ".

 <!---